ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 It also makes since to look at Minecraft's build limit to see what sort of height range we have.

 Theoretically, Skyrim has a maximum height limit of around 16 billion in-game units, and a minimum height limit of roughly negative 16 billion in game units.
 This is patently ridiculous, however.
 Instead, we're more concerned with the largest height the devs ever threw in the game.
-For that, Skyrim has a maximum height of around 122,000 in-game units and a minimum height of around -8,200 in-game units.
-For a total maximum height of 130,000 units from top to bottom.
+For that, Skyrim has a maximum height of 39,392 in-game units and a minimum height of -37,032 in-game units[^minmax].
+For a total maximum height of around 80,000 units from top to bottom.

-Converting to Minecraft units, our lowest point is at -128 blocks, while our highest is at 1,906 blocks.
-That gives us roughly 2,034 blocks to render top to bottom.
-Generating a world with a height limit of 2,048 blocks creates a lot of performance problems however, and some scaling for performance reasons is A-OK with me.
+[^minmax]: Funnily enough, Skyrim's heightmap editor lies about these min and max heights for whatever reason.
+So I had to read all vertex data across all `LAND` tags to grab the lowest and tallest points.

-So we're going to use a height of 1440 blocks, which is about 70% of Skyrim's height.
+Converting to Minecraft units, our lowest point can be captured by -592 blocks, while our highest at 624 blocks.
+That gives us roughly 1,216 blocks to render top to bottom, which Minecraft can handle using custom world files.

 Now that we know how to draw our blocks, let's get to putting them in Minecraft!